Nowu/random-clicker-game/README.md

 ## 🎮 How to Play
 1️⃣ Start the game, and your account will be created automatically.
 2️⃣ Click as much as you can to get close to the set number.
-3️⃣ The player closest to the target wins a prize.
-4️⃣ Customize the target number and displayed image as needed.
+3️⃣ Customize the target number and displayed image as needed.